FiGS® is a unique non-contact inspection tool that completely transforms Cathodic Protection surveying for submerged marine structures.

 A FiGS® survey is the fastest way to acquire reliable cathodic protection system data

-The FiGS system is the most efficient method available for measuring the status of cathodic protection.
+The FiGS system is the most efficient method available for measuring the status of Cathodic Protection.
 It cuts operational time, resulting in lower vessel and ROV costs and associated environmental impact, making it an invaluable tool for both energy companies and offshore engineering contractors.

 FiGS® data allows accurate predictions about future condition of your assets

-Major energy operators all over the world have already adopted FiGS® as their standard tool for Subsea Integrity Management due to the unmatched data quality and survey efficiency, as well as the system’s unique data reliability, which enables precise predictions of the future condition of underwater assets.
+Major Energy Operators all over the world have already adopted FiGS® as their standard tool for Subsea Integrity Management due to the unmatched data quality and survey efficiency, as well as the system’s unique data reliability, which enables precise predictions of the future condition of underwater assets.

 Periodic stab measurements are the traditional method for cathodic protection inspection.
 Unlike a FiGS® survey, which enables data to asses show hard the anodes are working, stabbing comprises local measurements of just the electrochemical potential and accurate readings can only be obtained through direct contact with the anode or on bare metal, if available.